 The music program also provides college students and adult learners of all ability levels the opportunity to earn college credit studying or performing music for personal enrichment.
 Credit music classes include Class Guitar (MUS 119) and Class Voice (MUS 117).
 Weekly individual 30-minute music instruction for college credit is available for non-music majors in the following instrument areas: voice, piano, violin, viola, cello, bass, guitar, flute, clarinet, oboe, saxophone, trumpet, French horn, trombone, tuba, drumset and percussion.

 Have a passion for performing?
-The Moraine Valley Music Program offers seven outstanding music ensembles including two choirs, three jazz groups, percussion ensemble, concert band and flute choir available to students and community members ages 16 and up.
+The Moraine Valley Music Program offers eight outstanding music ensembles including two choirs, two jazz groups, percussion ensemble, concert band, orchestra and flute choir available to students and community members ages 16 and up.
 Please visit the Music Ensembles page for more information about our performing groups.

 Student Recitals and Accompanists